wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.11-dev1 =

+***Free* and Pro version changes:**

+* Added an 'Open Graph+ Sharing' side metabox to the Posts and Pages admin interface.
+* Added and 'Expand to' option for the Google+ social sharing button.

 = Version 6.10 =

 * *Free* version: 12266 lines in 42 files, with 51 classes and 411 functions